jimpil/schedn/README.md

 ```

-Let's examine the classifier entry.
+Let's examine the `classifier` entry.
 The :match key corresponds to what the incoming message's (the message we're currently validating) identifier should be.
 The identifier is produced by extracting all the path-vectors found in :fragments from the incoming message.
 An optional prefix is supported as well (i.e. 'request' above).
 In other words, if the thing we're validating doesn't have value 'sale' under [:a :b :c] AND 'ssl' under [:a :c :x], identification will fail, and no further validation will occur.
 This feature is completely optional, and can be turned off by simply not supplying a :classifier entry.

+The `schema-constraints` entry is a bit more involved.
+The constarints specified in its children apply to the top level schema as produce by merging all the templates and calling `template->schema` on it.
+It supports 2 keys and 2 keys only.
+These are **:on-self** & **:on-other** and they can coexist.
+They both have the same format but slightly different semantics.
+The format is essentially a vector of namespaced symbols.
+These symbols must resolve to functions which accept 1 argument if they are under `:on-self`, and 2 arguments if they are under `:on-other`.
+The master schema is refined sequentially for all resolved functions via `schema.core/constrained`.

+### on-self
+This basically means that the refinements listed need access to the thing we're currently validating (hence they must expect 1 argument).

+### on-other
+By the same token, this means  that the refinements listed need access to something external (e.g. some other map).
+Hence they must expect 2 arguments  - both self AND the-other.

 ## Caveats

 ## Limitations
-Currently works only with/against maps.
+Only for Clojure maps.

 ## License